 Devotees reaffirm faith, compassion, and kindness towards fellow humans and spend the day praying and wishing others.
 Generally, the day is celebrated on December 8 globally as people believe that it is the same date when Gautama Buddha got enlightened in 596 BC, but the celebration date still may vary country wise.

-Bodhgaya is a village in Bihar, India.
+Bodhgaya is a village in Bihar.
 The place is visited on special occasions like Bodhi Day, Buddha Purnima, and more by devotees and tourists from across the globe.
 Bodhgaya is also home to the popular Bodhi tree under which Buddha meditated.

 Dukkha.
 Life is a suffering

 Samudaya.
-Cause of suffering is greed or desire
+The cause of suffering is greed or desire

 Nirodha.
 End to craving can end sufferings